nrbaranggan2030-tech/CS2/README.md

 # Budget Tracker

-## Project Description
-This is a simple Python program that helps dormers, scholars, and anyone who struggles with budgeting to keep track of their expenses and savings.
-It allows users to log their daily spending, categorize expenses, and view summaries to make smarter financial decisions.
+A simple and beginner-friendly Python program designed for students, dormers, and scholars who want to monitor their daily expenses and manage their allowance more effectively.
+This project started on **November 20, 2025** and was completed on **December 5, 2025**.

+---

+## Why This Project?
+Many students struggle with budgeting, especially those living in dorms and managing weekly or monthly allowance.
+The Budget Tracker helps users record expenses, stay organized, and build better financial habits.

+---

 ## Features
-- Add and categorize expenses (e.g., food, transportation, school supplies, etc.)
+- Add and categorize expenses (Food, Transportation, School Supplies, etc.)
-- Set a monthly budget and track remaining balance
+- Set a monthly budget
+- Automatically calculates remaining balance
 - View daily, weekly, and monthly expense summaries
-- Error handling for invalid inputs (e.g., negative numbers, text where numbers are expected)
+- Error handling for invalid inputs (negative values, text instead of numbers)
 - Saves data for future reference

+---

 ## How to Run the Program
-1. Make sure you have Python installed.
+1. Make sure Python is installed on your device.
 2. Download the file `budget_tracker.py`.
 3. Open a terminal or command prompt.
 4. Navigate to the folder where the file is located.
-5. Run the program by pressing F5 or clicking 'Run'
+5. Run the program using:

+   python budget_tracker.py

 6. Follow the on-screen instructions to input your budget and expenses.

+---

 ## Example Output
 Enter your monthly budget: 5000
 Enter expense category: Food
 Enter expense amount: 150

 Expense added successfully!
 Remaining budget: 4850

 Do you want to add another expense? (yes/no): yes

+---

 ## Contributors
-- Student 1: Nessy Ruby P. Baranggan (input validation, user interface)
+- **Nessy Ruby P. Baranggan** – Input validation, user interface
-- Student 2: Lourice Jay G. Bagnol (budget logic and expense calculation)
+- **Lourice Jay G. Bagnol** – Budget logic and expense calculation
-- Student 3: Stella Emmanuelle M. Hermosilla (data storage, summaries, and testing)
+- **Stella Emmanuelle M. Hermosilla** – Data storage, summaries, and testing

+---

+## Changelog
+See `CHANGELOG.md` for the complete timeline of updates and progress.